 Fees

-GLAPTHORN shall pay RUTLAND LEARNING TRUST a monthly fee equivalent to 1/12 of 50% of the sums paid to the Rutland Learning Trust by RUTLAND LEARNING TRUST by way of gross annual salary plus ‘on costs’ exclusive of VAT.
-The amount of this monthly fee shall be advised to GLAPTHORN on the Commencement Date and thereafter on each annual review of the Engagement referred to in clause 2.3 above.
+GLAPTHORN shall pay RUTLAND LEARNING TRUST a monthly fee equivalent to 3.9% of the total school GAG exclusive of VAT and 10% (1/2 day per week) for additional leadership time provided by the Head teacher of Ketton CE Primary School.
+The amount shall be calculated and divided into a monthly payment of equal 1/112ths.
+This monthly fee shall be advised to GLAPTHORN on the Commencement Date and thereafter following the reviews of the Engagement referred to in clause 2.3 above.
 On the last working day of each month during the Engagement RUTLAND LEARNING TRUST shall submit to GLAPTHORN an invoice which gives details Services provided and the amount of the fee payable (plus VAT, if applicable) for the Services during that month.

 In consideration of the provision of the Services, GLAPTHORN shall pay each invoice submitted by RUTLAND LEARNING TRUST in accordance with clause 4.1, within 28 days of receipt.

-Payment in full or in part of the fees claimed under clause 4 or any expenses claimed under clause 5 shall be without prejudice to any claims or rights of GLAPTHORN against RUTLAND LEARNING TRUST or the Rutland Learning Trust in respect of the provision of the Services.
+Payment in full or in part of the fees claimed under clause 4 or any expenses claimed under clause 5 shall be without prejudice to any claims or rights of GLAPTHORN against the Rutland Learning Trust in respect of the provision of the Services.

 Expenses

-GLAPTHORN shall reimburse all reasonable expenses properly and necessarily incurred by RUTLAND LEARNING TRUST or the Rutland Learning Trust in the course of the Engagement, subject to production of receipts or other appropriate evidence of payment.
+GLAPTHORN shall reimburse all reasonable expenses properly and necessarily incurred by the Rutland Learning Trust in the course of the Engagement, subject to production of receipts or other appropriate evidence of payment.

-If the Rutland Learning Trust is required to travel abroad in the course of the Engagement, RUTLAND LEARNING TRUST shall be responsible for any necessary insurances, inoculations and immigration requirements.
+If the Rutland Learning Trust is required to travel abroad in the course of the Engagement, the RUTLAND LEARNING TRUST shall be responsible for any necessary insurances, inoculations and immigration requirements.

 Other activities

-Nothing in this agreement shall prevent RUTLAND LEARNING TRUST or the Rutland Learning Trust from being engaged, concerned or having any financial interest in any Capacity in any other business, trade, profession or occupation during the Engagement provided that:
+Nothing in this agreement shall prevent the Rutland Learning Trust from being engaged, concerned or having any financial interest in any Capacity in any other business, trade, profession or occupation during the Engagement provided that:

 Such activity does not cause a breach of any of RUTLAND LEARNING TRUST's obligations under this agreement;

-RUTLAND LEARNING TRUST shall not, and shall procure that the Rutland Learning Trust shall not, engage in any such activity if it relates to a business which is similar to or in any way competitive with the Business of GLAPTHORN without the prior written consent of GLAPTHORN save for that it is hereby expressly agreed between the Parties that the Rutland Learning Trust shall be permitted to continue in his employment with RUTLAND LEARNING TRUST in whatever duties shall thereunder be assigned to him and specifically in his duties at RUTLAND LEARNING TRUST Primary School; and

-RUTLAND LEARNING TRUST shall procure that the Rutland Learning Trust shall give equal priority to the provision of the Services to GLAPTHORN as to those duties carried out at RUTLAND LEARNING TRUST Primary School during the course of the Engagement.

 Confidential information and GLAPTHORN property

-RUTLAND LEARNING TRUST acknowledges that in the course of the Engagement it and the Rutland Learning Trust will have access to Confidential Information.
-RUTLAND LEARNING TRUST has therefore agreed to accept the restrictions in this clause 7.
+The RUTLAND LEARNING TRUST acknowledges that in the course of the Engagement it will have access to Confidential Information.
+The RUTLAND LEARNING TRUST has therefore agreed to accept the restrictions in this clause 7.

-RUTLAND LEARNING TRUST shall not, and shall procure that the Rutland Learning Trust shall not (except in the proper course of his duties), either during the Engagement or at any time after the Termination Date, use or disclose to any third party (and shall use its best endeavours to prevent the publication and disclosure of) any Confidential Information.
+The RUTLAND LEARNING TRUST shall not either during the Engagement or at any time after the Termination Date, use or disclose to any third party (and shall use its best endeavours to prevent the publication and disclosure of) any Confidential Information.
 This restriction does not apply to:

 Any use or disclosure authorised by GLAPTHORN or required by law; or

-Any information which is already in, or comes into, the public domain otherwise than through RUTLAND LEARNING TRUST's or the Rutland Learning Trust's unauthorised disclosure.
+Any information which is already in, or comes into, the public domain otherwise than through the RUTLAND LEARNING TRUST's unauthorised disclosure.